Creating a Model of Your Event-Driven Architecture

 Screenshot depicting the options described in the surrounding text.

-You'll notice that one application publishes the event and four applications subscribe to it.
+You'll notice that five applications subscribe to the event and one applications publishes it.
 We've already added the Fraud Service application to the modeled event mesh.
 Now we're going to add the remaining subscribing applications.

-6. Repeat steps 1-4 again to add the Order Details Service application to the modeled event mesh.
+13. Repeat steps 8-12 to add the Order Details Service application to the modeled event mesh.
+In step 9, click More ActionsScreenshot showing the settings described in the surrounding steps. for the Order Details Service application Email Service application

 Tour Your Model Architecture